(You may also use these links to enter the Shopping Cart to place an order or to determine shipping cost)

 A fuel storage tank located in a remote location can be a challenge to maintain.
 A wilderness fishing or hunting camp may be used only a few times each year, and the fuel in the tank that powers the generator is there all year, and, without attention, the degradation of the fuel and infiltration of water and contamination is going on without notice.
 When the generator is started, it runs for twenty minutes and then shuts down.
 Clogged fuel filter!

-Or a diesel engine is on standby to power a pump that pumps water from a nearby water source or well to feed a center pivot irrigation system that covers hundreds of acres.
+Diesel fuel is often the fuel source of choice in applications requiring generated power over wide geographic areas.
+Large farm operations need to power water pumps on short notice to provide water for irrigation and to fight damage from frost conditions.
+Often these pumps are in stand-by mode for extended periods.
+Or a diesel engine is on standby to power a pump that pumps water from a nearby water source or well to feed a center pivot irrigation system that covers hundreds of acres, water cattle in remote grassland, or provide power to remotely located buildings that operate off the electric grid.
 The irrigation system has not operated since last season, but the fuel tank has been full of fuel.
 When the motor is called upon, again, clogged fuel filter!

 These situations are much too common.
 Oil or gas pumps located far afield need to be ready when called upon.
 Wind machines that protect orchards and growing fields now are commonly equipped to start automatically when temperatures drop and need to have a ready source of power when called upon.
 Depending on a generator powered by fuel that has not been used since last season (or the season before) is a recipe for disaster.